 About the Ontario Hockey Association

-It is comprised of three Junior hockey leagues and two Senior hockey leagues: Junior A – Ontario Junior Hockey League; Junior B – Greater Ontario Junior Hockey League; Junior C – Provincial Junior Hockey League, Senior –Allan Cup Hockey (AAA) and Ontario Elite Hockey League(AA).
-For the 2024-25 season, these five leagues encompass 125 teams.
+The Ontario Hockey Association (OHA) was founded on November 27, 1890, is the governing body for the majority of Junior and Senior hockey in the Province of Ontario.
+It is comprised of three Junior hockey leagues and two Senior hockey leagues: Junior A – Ontario Junior Hockey League; Junior B – Greater Ontario Hockey League; Junior C – Provincial Junior Hockey League, Senior –Allan Cup hockey (AAA) and Ontario Elite Hockey League (AA).
+For the 2025-2026 season, these five leagues encompass 132 teams.
+3100 players, and about 6,000 games each hockey season.
+The majority of our players are 16 to 21 years of age.

 The objectives of the OHA are to foster and encourage the sport of amateur hockey, to conduct competition in the various categories established, to determine teams for entry into the inter-branch competitions that may be provided by Hockey Canada, and to provide for the affiliation of other hockey organizations.